amphoradata/samples/tutorial_pull_realtime_data/Readme.md

 Step 2: Identify the Amphora you want

-Step 3: Import libraries and login to Amphora
+Step 3: Import modules and login to Amphora

 Step 4: Pull data